ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/using_the_calculator.rst

 .. code-block:: python

-    from atlast_sc.calculator import Calculator
+    from atlast_sc.factory import CalculatorFactory

-You may also find it useful to import astropy units:
+You may also find it useful to import astropy units as these are required for defining the user inputs:

 .. code-block:: python